Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 ``AuthTktAuthenticationPolicy`` and an ``ACLAuthorizationPolicy`` to enable declarative security checking.
 We'll also add a new view stanza, which specifies a :term:`forbidden view`.
-This configures our login view to show up when :mod:`pyramid` detects that a view invocation can not be authorized.
+This configures our login view to show up when :app:`Pyramid` detects that a view invocation can not be authorized.
 When you're done, your ``configure.zcml`` will look like so: